John Stewart (musician): Later years

 Stewart's most significant success was as a songwriter.
 Several of his songs were recorded by a number of popular acts, including Nanci Griffith ("Sweet Dreams Will Come"), Rosanne Cash ("Runaway Train", "Dance with the Tiger"), and Joan Baez ("Strange Rivers").
 He also continued to record new material, producing CDs on his own "Neon Dreams" label in between commercial releases.
 They usually coincided with one of his tours.
 His last album was The Day the River Sang in 2006.

-In his later years, Stewart teamed with former Kingston Trio member Nick Reynolds to offer fans the to perform with Stewart and Reynolds.
-In 2005 and 2006 Bob Shane attended and performed a few songs with Stewart and Reynolds at the Trio Fantasy Camp, which was held annually in Scottsdale, Arizona.
+In his later years, Stewart teamed with former Kingston Trio member Nick Reynolds to offer fans the chance to perform with Stewart and Reynolds.
+In 2005 and 2006 Bob Shane attended and performed a few songs with Stewart and Reynolds at the "Trio Fantasy Camp", which was held annually in Scottsdale, Arizona.

-A tape of Stewart's 1969 song "Mother Country" from California Bloodlines was played on the Apollo 11 spacecraft during its return to Earth.
+A tape recording of Stewart's 1969 song "Mother Country" from California Bloodlines was heard playing in the Apollo 11 spacecraft while in orbit around the Moon.
 The production team of CNN's 2019 film Apollo 11 heard the song while listening to archival footage of the flight and included a blend of the astronaut's tape with the original studio recording of the tune in the soundtrack as the craft approached the Earth's atmosphere.

 In 2001, Stewart was awarded the Lifetime Achievement Award by the World Folk Music Association.